-O'Rourke offers close readings of these works—many of which she was able to experience firsthand—and situates them in relation to landmark works from the past half-century.
+From Guy Debord in the early 1950s to Richard Long, Janet Cardiff, and Esther Polak more recently, contemporary artists have returned again and again to the walking motif.
+Today, the convergence of global networks, online databases, and new tools for mobile mapping coincides with a resurgence of interest in walking as an art form.
+In Walking and Mapping, Karen O'Rourke explores a series of walking/mapping projects by contemporary artists.
+She offers close readings of these projects—many of which she was able to experience firsthand—and situates them in relation to landmark works from the past half-century.
 Together, they form a new entity, a dynamic whole greater than the sum of its parts.
-By alternating close study of selected projects with a broader view of their place in a bigger picture, Walking and Mapping itself maps a complex phenomena.
+By alternating close study of selected projects with a broader view of their place in a bigger picture, Walking and Mapping itself maps a complex phenomenon.

-“Walking and Mapping is a veritable trove of generative ideas systematically unearthed as a 'subjective science' for inspired modes of engagement with the ground of everyday life.
-From Oulipian Pataphysics and Lettrist drift to Stalkers traversing the periphery of Rome, and from artists tracing Mexican and Moroccan border and immigration routes to microscopic landscapes and Intifada checkpoints, O'Rourke's book is a landmark contribution to authentic countercultural thinking."
+Walking and Mapping is a veritable trove of generative ideas systematically unearthed as a 'subjective science' for inspired modes of engagement with the ground of everyday life.
+From Oulipian Pataphysics and Lettrist drift to Stalkers traversing the periphery of Rome, and from artists tracing Mexican and Moroccan border and immigration routes to microscopic landscapes and Intifada checkpoints, O'Rourke's book is a landmark contribution to authentic countercultural thinking.

 France Family Professor of Art, Art History & Visual Studies, Duke University

-“Karen O'Rourke clearly has wide knowledge of the field and has provided a valuable and informative book.
+Karen O'Rourke clearly has wide knowledge of the field and has provided a valuable and informative book.
 Walking and Mapping brings together, in an intelligent fashion, the state of the art in walking artistic practice.
-I am sure that for many readers it will be an engaging volume that will spark lots of new ideas.”
+I am sure that for many readers it will be an engaging volume that will spark lots of new ideas.

 Geography Department, The University of Manchester, and coauthor of Code/Space: Software and Everyday Life

-“In Walking and Mapping, Karen O'Rourke links the 'territories' of art and cartography.
-Other works have addressed this as a series of conference-delivered chapters, but Walking and Mapping provides a detailed investigation of the topic—from the artist's perspective.”
+In Walking and Mapping, Karen O'Rourke links the 'territories' of art and cartography.
+Other works have addressed this as a series of conference-delivered chapters, but Walking and Mapping provides a detailed investigation of the topic—from the artist's perspective.

 School of Mathematical and Geospatial Sciences, RMIT University